rarenaturew/insight_coding_challenge/README.md

 	12.5
 	14

+In general, because the median is for a sequence of integers, the median is either still an integer, or an integer + 0.5.

 ### Usage: run.sh \<option\>
 Your computer should have **Python 2.7** installed.
 The programs can be executed by simply "run.sh \<option\>", here the \<option\> is optional.